 - For appointments at Woolwich Community Health Centre, St. Jacobs, call 519-664-3794

 - For appointments at Wellesley Township Community Health Centre, call 519-656-9025

 Chronic Disease Self Management Programs

-Through a partnership with Waterloo Wellington Self Management Centre we offer a range of programs including:
+Through a partnership with Waterloo Wellington Self Management Centre we have offered a range of programs including: